storageclass/storageclass/public/glossary/static-provisioning-in-kubernetes.md

+---
+title: What is Static Provisioning in Kubernetes
+description: Static Provisioning in Kubernetes is suitable for storage environments where dynamic provisioning is unsupported or unnecessary.
+---
 # What is Static Provisioning in Kubernetes?

 Static provisioning in Kubernetes refers to the manual process of creating and managing PersistentVolumes (PVs) ahead of time.
 These pre-created volumes are then matched to user-defined PersistentVolumeClaims (PVCs) based on resource requests and selectors.